602-3 B. UNEARNED INCOME

 Example:

-A court order specifies that a former spouse (in the food stamp household) be paid $450 per month child support.
+A court order specifies that a former spouse (in the SNAP household) be paid $450 per month child support.
 At the former spouse’s request, the $450 is sent instead to the landlord for rent.
 The money is owed to the former spouse (by court order), so it is countable income for the household.

 b.
 Verification: